saranbsoman/Demo/README.md

-# Demo
+# Branch 1
-This is a test project
+This is a replica of master branch